GetanehT/Restaurant-Booking-System/README.md

 ### Technologies Used
-*	HTML5 : The core structure of the webpage.
+*   HTML5: Structuring the content of the pages.
-*	CSS3:Used for styling and layout, ensuring the site looks modern and professional.
+*   CSS3: Custom styling, layout, and responsiveness.
-*	Font: For icons in the navigation bar and footer sections.
-*	Web Manifest: For enabling Progressive Web App functionality.
+*   Utilizes Google Fonts (Roboto and Oswald) for typography.
+*   Media queries for mobile responsiveness.
+*   JavaScript: Handles the interactive accordion menu and form validation.
+*   Font Awesome: For adding icons, such as social media links and menu icons.
+*   Google Fonts: For custom typography.
+*   Responsive Design: Ensures compatibility with various devices (mobile, tablet, desktop).

 ### Installation
 Deployment & Local Development
 ### Deployment
-* The site is deployed using GitHub Pages  (https://github.com/GetanehT/Smart-phone) To Deploy the site using GitHub Pages:
+* The site is deployed using GitHub Pages  (https://github.com/GetanehT/RESTAURANT-BOOKING-SYSTEM) To Deploy the site using GitHub Pages:
 1. Login (or signup) to Github.
-2. Go to the repository for this project, https://getaneht.github.io/Smart-phone/
+2. Go to the repository for this project, https://getaneht.github.io/RESTAURANT-BOOKING-SYSTEM/
 3. Click the settings button.
 4. Select pages in the left hand navigation menu.
 5. From the source dropdown select main branch and press save.
 6. The site has now been deployed, please note that this process may take a few minutes before the site goes live.

 ### Local Development